iamanolive/cross-platform-development/machine-learning/5-k-nearest-neighbors/1-supervised-learning.md

 ## introduction to supervised learning

 * type of system in which both input and desired output data are provided
-* input and output data are labelled for classification to provide a learning basis for future data processing
+* input and output data are labelled for classification to provide a learning basis for future data processing.

 ## types of supervised learning